 - Protecting user identity in cyber and cloud environments utilizing various cybersecurity tools will require knowledge, certification, and credibility.
 CIST will give me the credibility to continue working and supporting the industry and the enterprises to build cyber resiliency technology to manage the identity of the users.
 Today’s enterprises and social media tools would need CIST experts to help enhance their security capabilities to provide better cyber protection and prevention against the adversaries.

 - The CAMS certification would validate my several years of experience serving on projects as a project manager/business analyst in the identity access management field, including extensive experience directing and leading user support teams with activities related to role-based access control, audit report reviews, and user identity validation.
 The CAMS designation would expose me to more career opportunities that could leverage my experience for complex and challenging projects.

 - Protection of IT systems is data driven as we have witnessed from recent breaches that resulted in huge fines and losses on many fronts.
 CDP designation will position me to support my organization and providing expert advice with cost effective solutions to protect data.

 - The CIGE will further demonstrate my commitment to identity governance and strategic planning across technology and security.
-It is my hope that this certification and membership in the IMI will allow me to further grow and practice sound identity governance.
+It is my hope that this IAM certification and membership in the IMI will allow me to further grow and practice sound identity governance.

 - My current duties are specifically around Identity Management.
 The CIMP certification will validate my expertise in the field.